• Skip to primary navigation

 Ideally, all of the ingredients should be at room temperature.

-This is my family recipe and in my humble opinion, it is the best homemade pizza dough.
+This is my family recipe; in my humble opinion, it is the best homemade pizza dough.
 That being said, feel free to use whatever dough is convenient for you.

-Since I already have some in my refrigerator, I simply transfer the bowl of pizza dough to the counter.
-Always leave the dough covered with the plastic film as this prevents a crust from forming on the surface of the dough.
+Since I already have some in my refrigerator, I transfer it to the counter.
+Always leave the dough covered with the plastic film, as this prevents a crust from forming on the surface of the dough.

-The pizza dough needs to be at room temperature before I can even think about stretching it.
-This can take a couple of hours, so plan ahead.
+The pizza dough must be at room temperature before I can even stretch it.
+This can take a couple of hours, so it is important to plan ahead.

-I love to use my mom’s Homemade Pizza Sauce Recipe.
-It’s a no-cook sauce that requires just 5 minutes and a few quality ingredients to make.
-Once you try it, you will never go back to the commercial product (just click the highlighted link for the recipe).
+I love to use my mom’s no-cook pizza sauce.
+It requires just 5 minutes to make with a few quality ingredients.
+Once you try it, you will never return to any commercial product.

 Next, remove the fresh mozzarella balls from the refrigerator about 30 minutes before topping the pizza.
 We need about 100 grams per pizza.
 Bocconcini cheese is also a great cheese to use.

-When the dough is at room temperature, cut in half and gently reshape into 2 smaller balls.
-Simply rotate and pull the dough towards the bottom of the ball.
-This redistributes the air bubbles evenly throughout the dough.
+Kneading the dough isn’t required; instead, rotate and pull the dough towards the bottom of the ball to distribute the air bubbles evenly throughout the dough.

-Now that we are within 30 minutes of making our pizza, place the room temperature pizza stone on the barbecue grill.
+Now that we are within 30 minutes of making our pizza place the room-temperature pizza stone on the barbecue grill.
 Then, fire up the BBQ to the highest setting.
-Never place your pizza stone on a hot grill (or in a hot oven) as this will potentially result in a cracked pizza stone.
+Never place your pizza stone on a hot grill (or in a hot oven), which can result in a cracked pizza stone.

 Pizza dough on parchment paper next to a bowl of pizza sauce and mozzarella.

 Place one ball of dough on a piece of parchment paper.
 This facilitates the transfer of the pizza to the pizza stone.
-By using parchment paper, there is no need to use cornmeal or extra flour.
+Using parchment paper means no need to use cornmeal or extra flour.

 Smooth out the surface of the dough with lightly oiled fingertips.
 Allow the dough to rest for 10-15 minutes.
 This will make stretching it a lot easier.